-The visual and graphic curriculum covers all the aspects of visual conception in graphic design: visual expression, publishing, web design, graphic design in space (tangible, virtual, augmented, extended).
+The Visual and Graphic Design mention provides training in all aspects of visual creation in graphic design: visual expression, publishing, web design, graphic design in space (tangible, virtual, augmented, extended).

-The aim of the Orléans School of Art and Design is to train young designers and artists with the ability to probe the times, to invent surprising forms and to respond to commissions.
-This is where a school of art and design differs from the schools of image, communication and advertising: students learn to grasp what takes hold of society, to listen to its societal, cultural and political effects, even before public opinion is aware of them, and to offer, if necessary, a critical alternative.
-In this sense, students learn to invent so-called new forms, to make their own “creative” tools, including digital ones, and to question their own working methods.
+The range of courses is broad, with a variety of practical courses as well as solid theoretical teaching (see the range of courses linked below), the aim being to prepare students for the professions of tomorrow: designers and artists who are capable of probing the times, inventing surprising forms and responding to commissions.
+This is what distinguishes an art and design school from schools of image, communication and advertising: it teaches students to grasp what is happening in society, to listen to its societal, cultural and political effects, even before the public is aware of them, and to offer, if necessary, a critical alternative.

-The Orléans School of Art and Design offers real freedom to think, to be and to “create”.
-It teaches to master the whole methodological range of the idea in art: from the logic of the project to surpassing its criticism, from the logic of the laboratory to the exploration of the limits of scientific discourse, from the logic of creation to being conscious of what determines us.
-It teaches to articulate the medium and the message.
-Neither technophile nor technophobic, it welcomes the era with the requirement to reflect and to build a better one.
+ÉSAD Orléans offers real freedom to think, to be and to ‘create’.
+It teaches you to master the full range of methods used to develop ideas in art: from the logic of the project to the way it is surpassed through criticism, from the logic of the laboratory to the exploration of the limits of scientific discourse, from the logic of creation to an awareness of what determines us.
+It teaches us to articulate medium and message.

 Practical information